audhalbritter/Three-D/README.md

-**Soil sampling for CN stocks, pH, soil organic matter and soil texture** In summer 2019, two soil samples were collected from each blocks, but outside the plots.
-The soil samples of 5 cm diameter and 4 - 8 cm deep were taken.
-One sample was taken from the upper organic layer, and another one from the lower part of the soil.
-In 2020, 5 soil samples per site were taken using the same method for CN stocks.
+**Soil sampling for CN stocks, pH, soil organic matter and soil texture** In summer 2019, two soil samples were collected from each block, but outside the plots to avoid destructive sampling.
+The soil samples were 5 cm in diameter and 4 - 8 cm deep.
+The whole soil depth was sampled, and each soil sample contained one sample from the upper organic layer, and if possible another sample from the lower mineral part of the soil.
+In 2020, 5 soil samples per site (in between the blocks) were taken using the same method for CN stocks.
 The soil samples were stored in the fridge (4°C) until further use.

-The soils samples were dried at 60°C for 24h and sieved with a 2mm sieve.
+The soils samples were dried at 60°C for 24h and sieved with a 2mm sieve to remove stones and roots.
 Each soil sample was weighed before and after drying to measure the water stored in each sample.
-Stones and larger roots were sorted and weighed.
+Stones and larger roots were also weighed.

+These soil samples were used to measure soil pH, soil organic matter, bulk density, C and N content and soil structure.

 **Soil pH** The pH was measured in a soil water solution.
 The soil:water ratio depends on the amount of organic matter in the soil with a ratio